keeper013/CrossCutterN/README.md

 These attribute properties will overwrite the attribute properties with the same name in concern class attribute.

-**_CrossCutterN.Concern.Attribute.NoConcernAttribute_**: this attribute is valid for methods/properties/property getters/property setters.
+**_CrossCutterN.Advice.Concern.NoConcernAttribute_**: this attribute is valid for methods/properties/property getters/property setters.
 The mentioned items and their child items (methods to class, getter/setter to property) will not be injected if having this attribute, unless overwritten.
 It has no properties.

 :exclamation: The pre-defined attributes are all declared as abstract to force developers to inherite from them and use their own custom attributes for AOP code injection.
 The reason for this is to avoid re-using of the same existing attribute for multiple concern injections.
 It is encouraged to have dedicated set of attributes for different concern's injection.